freitzzz/1130604_1160907_TAP_M1A/README.md

 #### Output Ordering

 The output ordering is defined by the business rules criteria and applied accordingly in the algorithm.
-After calculating all the possible vivas scheduling, the option with the biggest sum returned.
+After calculating all the possible vivas scheduling, the option with the biggest sum is returned.
 However, it is still unordered, so the necessary steps still need to be applied in order to achieve the correct ordering.
-In this case, the first step is to sort the scheduled vivas the it’s time period, starting for the earliest until we reach the latest.
-This step has a complexity of O(Nlog(N)), since we are dealing with a sortBy which under the hood is a timsort implementation, and in the worst case scenario is an O(Nlog(N)) complexity.
+In this case, the first step is to sort the scheduled vivas to their occurrence time period, starting for the earliest until we reach the latest.
+This step has a complexity of O(Nlog(N)), since we are dealing with a `sortBy` function which under the hood is a `timsort` (hybrid use of insertion + merge sort) implementation, and in the worst case scenario has O(Nlog(N)) algorithmic complexity.
-After executing this step, we obtain an ordered list by periods, but we still need to verify if there are periods that are repeated, because in these cases, we still want to order it by viva title.
-We group the list in periods that are equal to themselves and filter the cases where the result of the groupby operation is bigger than 1, which indicates a repeated period, and finally applying a flatMap to facilitate the next step in the ordering part of the algorithm.
+After executing this step, we obtain an ordered list by periods, but we still need to verify if there are periods that are repeated, because in these cases, we still want to order it alphabetically by viva title.
+We group the list in periods that are equal to themselves and filter the cases where the result of the `groupBy` function is bigger than 1, which indicates a repeated period, and finally applying the `flatMap` function to facilitate the next step in the ordering part of the algorithm.
 In case there are multiple vivas scheduled for the same period, a simple tail recursive algorithm is applied to order those period by viva title.
-The totally complexity of the algorithm is O(N(Log(N)) + O(N) in the worst case scenario because the validation of multiple vivas happening in the same time period implies a maximum complecity of O(N)
+The totally complexity of the algorithm is O(N(Log(N)) + O(N) in the worst case scenario because the validation of multiple vivas happening in the same time period implies a maximum space complexity of O(N).

 ### Limitations

 Due to the complexity of the algorithm, from a certain amount of vivas and availabilities provided as inputs, the algorithm starts to perform badly in usable human time.
 Another limitation is related to the available memory of a machine during runtime execution of the algorithm.
-Since we explore every possibility of every branch in the tree, it can get pretty expensive to allocate of that memory.
+Since we explore every possibility of every branch in the tree, it can get pretty expensive to allocate such chunks of the data structure in the main memory.
-We didn’t define a limit of vivas that can be scheduled in 8gb of ram, but creating an input file that is big enough to cause a lack of memory would be a simple solution to evaluate how limited in term of inputs the algorithm can be.
+We didn’t define a limit of vivas that can be scheduled in 8GB of RAM, but creating an input file that is big enough to cause a lack of memory would be a simple solution to evaluate how limited in term of inputs the algorithm can be.

 ### Applied Optimizations

 Apart from the optimizations mentioned in the sections above, once the scheduler was implemented and working as expected, the group noticed that to execute all existing tests (85), in average it would be necessary to wait ~ 24 seconds in total for these to complete.
-The group knew that the core issue is the maximization of resources availabilites preferences in all schedule combinations algorithm, but the reduce its time it would be necessary to reduce its complexity, which in major terms would require to rewrite the whole algorithm.
+The group knew that the core issue is the maximization of resources availabilites preferences in all schedule combinations algorithm, but to reduce its time it would be necessary to reduce its complexity, which in major terms would require to rewrite the whole algorithm.
 Although of this constraint, the group knew that other things could be optimized.
 After a brief analysis of all operations that happen in the scheduler, we noticed that one of most common operation calls is the `asResourcesSet` method of `Jury` class.
 This method provides the transformation of a given Jury instance as a set of resources (`Set[Resource]`).
 Since all classes are immutable and all data structures are immutable, then whenever modifying the transformed set of resources, the original jury instance wouldn't get modified, so it does not make a lot of sense to have a method that always transforms the Jury instance as a new Set of resources.
-To break these continuous creationg of a datastructure, the team refactored the method to be a `lazy val`.
-This way, the data structure would only be required to create once its called the first time.
-By applying these changes, the approximate time of tests completion reduced from ~24 to ~18, which is a 6 seconds difference.
+To break these continuous creation of a data structure, the team refactored the method to be a `lazy val` value.
+This way, the data structure would only be required to create once its called for the first time.
+By applying these changes, the approximate time of tests completion reduced from ~24 to ~18 seconds, which is a 6 seconds difference.
 Having such good results from just a `keyword` change motivated the group to go further and optimize more operations.
 As Functional Programming principles were applied and a lot of data structures were used, then the majority of the code was data structure transformations.
 Having this in consideration, the team identified that some functions and transformations were being unnecessarily applied.
 For example the function that differentiated the vivas that shared resources from those who did not shared resources (`differAndIntersect`), was returning a tuple of `(Set[Viva], List[Resource]), (Set[Viva], List[Resource])`, but after the operation call no resources were being used, just the set of vivas.
 These had to be removed in order to reduce the memory usage and the memory allocation calls.
 Also, after calling this function, `toList` operation was being called so `sortBy` function could be applied.
-To reduce the need of calling `toList`, instead of returning the vivas as a set, a list would ((List[Viva], List[Viva])) and thus removing the need to transform as a list in the calling code.
+To reduce the need of calling `toList`, instead of returning the vivas as a set, a list would (`(List[Viva], List[Viva])`) and thus removing the need to transform as a list in the calling code.
 This optimization is little but proves that there is always things that can be optimized.
-Other optimizations to data structure transformations were also applied, such as optimizing the transversal of a datastructure.
+Other optimizations to data structure transformations were also applied, such as optimizing the elements transversal of a data structure.
 For example in `findResourcesMaxedAvailability` the code that used to find the periods which a viva can occur was the following:

 ```